SriUtkarsh2709/Project-Call-Centre/README.md

 * **TEAM\_LEADERS**: Contains team leader names and associated agents.
 * **All Measures**: This table contains DAX-calculated KPIs used across the dashboard (note: error currently exists likely due to naming with special characters).

+### 📌 Dataset Source:
+The dataset used in this analysis is publicly available and was borrowed from **Kaggle** for educational and analytical purposes.

 ### 📈 Key Metrics & Visuals

 #### ✅ **Top Summary KPIs** *(in “Top 10” Tab)*